djangocon/2024.djangocon.eu/djangocon_2024/content/about/contact/2faqs.md

 **Where is the exact venue for the event**
-The venue is located at the very heart of Vigo, on the seafront, facing the Cíes Islands and Mar de Vigo. to know more about how to get to the place vist the venue page here.👉[Venue](https://2024.djangocon.eu/information/venue/)
+The venue is located at the very heart of Vigo, on the seafront, facing the Cíes Islands and Mar de Vigo. to know more about how to get to the place vist the venue page here.
+[Venue](https://2024.djangocon.eu/information/venue/)

 **My company doesn't allow traveling by plane anymore** Vigo has two railway stations: URZAIZ where departs the AVE (Spain's high-speed train), and GUIXAR, located in Areal St., both of them right in the city centre.
+[Know More](https://2024.djangocon.eu/information/vigo/)

 #### More...